 Climate risk insurance instruments help to close a global equity gap.
 When an insured event occurs, the provision of assistance is no longer an act of charity but puts the people affected in the driver’s seat.

-In August 2016, the InsuResilience Secretariat was established in Bonn, Germany, as a support unit for the multi-stakeholder initiative.
+In 2016, the InsuResilience Secretariat was established in Bonn, Germany, as a support unit for the multi-stakeholder partnership.
 It is hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development.

-The Secretariat supports the development of pro-poor and demand-led climate risk insurance solutions in developing countries and enhances the visibility of the initiative.
-It fosters communication and cooperation among all the relevant actors of the InsuResilience initiative, facilitates knowledge management of the initiative and ensures progress and target achievement.
-The Secretariat supports the initiative in all tasks and serves all stakeholders equally – donors and partner countries as well as actors from politics, the insurance sector, civil society and academia across the globe.
+The Secretariat supports the development of pro-poor and demand-led climate risk insurance solutions in developing countries and enhances the visibility of the InsuResilience Global Partnership.
+It fosters communication and cooperation among all the relevant actors of the Partnership, facilitates knowledge management and ensures progress and target achievement.
+The Secretariat supports the Partnership in all tasks and serves all stakeholders equally – donors and partner countries as well as actors from politics, the private sector, civil society and academia across the globe.

 Get in touch with the Secretariat